The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-web-applications/6-handling-forms.md

 This default behavior is **NOT what we want** for modern web applications.
 We want to stay on the same page and handle the data with JavaScript!

-### The Modern Way: Preventing Default and Extracting Data
+### JavaScript Form Submissions: Preventing Default and Extracting Data

 To handle form submissions with JavaScript, we need to: